Privacy Notice / Cookies Policy

 Will we disclose your information to, or share it with, other organisations?

-If you register as a volunteer for Join Dementia Research, then we will only share your personal information with approved researchers, NHS staff, and the Helpdesks registered to use Join Dementia Research.
-We also share your contact details only with our third party contracted printers who are responsible for sending out newsletters and annual update reminders to those who have registered to use the service.
+We also share your contact details only with our third party contracted printers who are responsible for sending out welcome books, newsletters and other reminders to those who have registered to use the service.

 Your data is kept under secure conditions